cryptokrishtopher/binancescanner/readme.md

 ### Noob Guide
 1. Install git, python 3.6, pip, [MS Visual C++ 14.0 2015](https://go.microsoft.com/fwlink/?LinkId=691126) and the required modules
-1. Create a folder anywhere (for example: Desktop)
+1. Create a folder anywhere (for example: desktop)
-1. Open CMD and cd to that folder
+1. Open command prompt and cd to that folder
 1. Clone repo to folder using git
-1. Cd into the cloned repo
+1. cd into the cloned repo
-1. Run scanner
+1. Run BIscanner.py

 ## traderstoolkit
 The traderstoolkit is a collection of scripts and tools to allow easier trading.
 Each tool will be released standalone as they are completed and the toolkit will be released as a whole at a later date.